 In 1886 Dr. Duck went to Europe and did post graduate work in Paris, London, Edinburgh, Dublin, Lyon and Marseilles.
 Upon his return to Canada, Dr. Duck settled in Preston (now known as Cambridge), Ontario.

 Dr. Duck was Chairman of the Preston Board of Education and served in that capacity for 2 years.
 He was a physician to the A.O.U.W., The Independent Order of Foresters, and The Oddfellows.
 He became the Medical Officer of Health for Preston.
 Dr. Duck advertised in the 1893 Ontario Gazetteer in Preston.

-He married Clara Roos on the 28th of May, 1894, in Preston.
+He married Clara Roos on the 28th of May, 1894, at a private residence in Guelph.
 Mrs. Duck was born in Ontario on the 17th of February 1864.
 She was the daughter of George and Rachel Roos.
 She had an older sister named Angeline, and 2 younger siblings; George and Caroline.
 Mrs. Duck died just a year later on the 1st of June, 1895.
 She was buried at the Preston Cemetery.

 Dr. Duck died on the 20th of January, 1899 in Preston, Ontario of pneumonia.
 He was buried at the Morpeth Cemetery near his parents.
 He was 41 years old.